b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

         Rover.brake = 0
 ```

-As the Rover was getting stuck frequently, felt like it needed to be remedied.
+First, as the Rover was getting stuck frequently, we needed a way to get unstuck.
 To check whether Rover is stuck, I decided to check its recent positions.
-First step - adding additional attributes to `RoverState` class:
+Additional attributes to `RoverState` class:

 ```python
 class RoverState():